taomasgonzalez/GNNCellClassification/README.md

 - **Source:** [spatialDLPFC](https://github.com/LieberInstitute/spatialDLPFC) project, [Lieber Institute for Brain Development](https://www.libd.org/)
 - **Download:** The dataset includes preprocessed AnnData objects and high-resolution histology images.
 Download scripts are provided.

+### Data Exploration

+For researchers new to the spatialDLPFC dataset, the `DataAnalysis.ipynb` notebook provides comprehensive data exploration and comprehension analysis.
+This notebook demonstrates the initial data investigation, including spatial transcriptomics data structure, histological image characteristics, and the relationship between molecular and morphological features.
+It serves as an essential resource for understanding the dataset's composition and biological context before proceeding with the computational pipeline.

 ---

 ## Installation